 They have a long strip of white sand beach where many hostels are located nearby.

-Other spots we visited in Pagudpud
+Other spots in Pagudpud

 These are not really spectacular sites and not really worth the extra fee for the tour.
 But if you have extra time, why not tour around and just enjoy.